AliulisMartynas/vilantis-backend/README.md

 Main page: http://127.0.0.1:8000/#/
 Admin page: http://127.0.0.1:8000/#/administrator

-Shortening logic:
+Shortening logic:\

 The short urls suffix is generated using random library, creating a 5 character long string of either numbers, lowercase letters and uppercase letters and added to http://127.0.0.1:8000/shrt/

 Tasks completed:

-Required requirements:/
+Required requirements:\
 Did all of them except for writing tests

-Optional requirements:/
+Optional requirements:\
-Implemented admin page where it is possible to delete or deactivate shortened urls,/ limited maximum number of clicks to 5 - after clicks amount reaches 5, the url gets deactivated.
+Implemented admin page where it is possible to delete or deactivate shortened urls,\
+limited maximum number of clicks to 5 - after clicks amount reaches 5, the url gets deactivated.
 In admin interface, pressing activate on a disabled short url with 5 clicks, changes the number of clicks back to 0.